 The current home to school transport policy has remained largely unchanged for over 20 years.
 In this time period there have been significant changes in the educational landscape and the needs of children and young people.
 This, coupled with the challenging financial climate in which we are now operating, means that the Department needs to consider if we can continue to do things in the same way.

-The Home to School Transport Review Project will therefore explore if there are more efficient and effective ways of providing transport assistance to pupils.
-There is no agenda or preferred option for how home to school transport should be provided in the future, other than any changes must fit with the Department’s wider education objectives and be sustainable in the long term.
-The review will therefore consider a broad range of options and not all options would result in a reduction in expenditure or the number of pupils in receipt of transport.
-It will also consider how any revised policy could contribute to a range of draft Programme for Government outcomes, for example, reducing air pollution, increasing the use of public transport and reducing traffic congestion.
+The Home to School Transport Review Project is therefore exploring if the policy is fit for purpose and sustainable over the long term.
+The review is considering a broad range of options and not all options would result in a reduction in expenditure or the number of pupils in receipt of transport.
+It is also considering how any revised policy could contribute to a range of draft Programme for Government outcomes, for example, reducing air pollution, increasing the use of public transport and reducing traffic congestion.

-As any potential changes to the current policy may impact on the lives of parents, children and young people and the wider public, the review commenced on 3 December 2018 with a period of engagement with all interested stakeholders.
-The purpose of this engagement is to start a conversation about whether the current home to school transport policy needs to be changed and, if so, to identify the options that should be considered.
-To allow as many stakeholders to contribute to this process as possible a number of different engagement approaches have been adopted.
-These include:
+As any potential changes to the current policy may impact on the lives of parents, children and young people and the wider public, the review commenced with a period of initial stakeholder engagement which ran from December 2018 to June 2019.
+The purpose of this engagement was to offer all interested stakeholders the opportunity to give their views about how a future policy might look.
+To allow as many stakeholders to contribute to this process as possible a number of different engagement approaches were adopted.
+These included:

 - an online questionnaire on the Department’s website;